Nitish Kumar: Early life

-Political career
+Early political career

 Kumar belongs to a socialist class of politicians.
-During his early years as a politician he was associated with Ram Manohar Lohia, S. N. Sinha, Karpuri Thakur, and V. P. Singh.
+During his early years as a politician, he was associated with Ram Manohar Lohia, S. N. Sinha, Karpuri Thakur, and V. P. Singh.
 Kumar participated in Jayaprakash Narayan's movement between 1974 and 1977 and joined the Janata party headed by Satyendra Narain Sinha.
 Unlike Lalu Prasad Yadav, who is considered as a crowd puller, Kumar is considered as a deft communicator.

-Kumar fought and first time won his election to the state assembly from Harnaut in 1985.
-In the initial years, Lalu Prasad Yadav was backed by Kumar as leader of the opposition in Bihar Assembly in the year 1989 but Kumar later switched his loyalty to BJP in 1996, after winning his first Lok Sabha seat from Barh.
+Kumar fought and won his first election to the state assembly from Harnaut in 1985.
+In the initial years, Lalu Prasad Yadav was backed by Kumar as leader of the opposition in the Bihar Assembly in the year 1989, but Kumar later switched his loyalty to the BJP in 1996, after winning his first Lok Sabha seat from Barh.

-The Janata Dal had survived the splits in past when leaders like Kumar and George Fernandes defected to form the Samata Party in 1994, but it remained a baseless party after the decision of Lalu Prasad Yadav to form Rashtriya Janata Dal in 1997.
-The second split took place prior to Rabri Devi assuming power which resulted in Janata Dal having only two leaders of any consequence in it, namely Sharad Yadav and Ram Vilas Paswan.
+The Janata Dal had survived splits in the past, when leaders like Kumar and George Fernandes defected to form the Samata Party in 1994.
+Still, it remained a baseless party after the decision of Lalu Prasad Yadav to form Rashtriya Janata Dal in 1997.
+The second split took place before Rabri Devi assuming power, which resulted in Janata Dal having only two leaders of any consequence in it, namely Sharad Yadav and Ram Vilas Paswan.
 Paswan was regarded as the rising leader of Dalits and had the credit of winning his elections with unprecedented margins.
-His popularity reached to the national level when he was awarded the post of Minister of Railways in the United Front government in 1996 and was subsequently made the leader of Lok Sabha.
+His popularity reached the national level when he was awarded the post of Minister of Railways in the United Front government in 1996 and was subsequently made the leader of Lok Sabha.
 His outreach was witnessed in the western Uttar Pradesh too, when his followers organised an impressive rally at the behest of a newly floated organisation called Dalit Panthers.

-Sharad Yadav was also a veteran socialist leader but without any massive support base.
-In the 1998 Parliamentary elections, the Samata Party and Janata Dal, which was in a much weaker position after the formation of RJD ended up eating each other's vote base.
-This made Kumar merge both the parties to form Janata Dal (United).
+Sharad Yadav was also a veteran socialist leader, but without a massive support base.
+In the 1998 parliamentary elections, the Samata Party and Janata Dal, which were in a much weaker position after the formation of RJD, ended up eating each other's vote base.
+This made Kumar merge both parties to form the Janata Dal (United).

-In 1999 Lok Sabha elections Rashtriya Janata Dal received a setback at the hand of BJP+JD(U) combine.
-The new coalition emerged leading in 199 out of 324 assembly constituencies and it was widely believed that in the forthcoming election to Bihar state assembly, the Lalu-Rabri rule will come to an end.
-The RJD had fought the election in an alliance with the Congress but the coalition didn't work making state leadership of Congress believe that the maligned image of Lalu Prasad after his name was drawn in the Fodder Scam had eroded his support base.
+In 1999 Lok Sabha elections, Rashtriya Janata Dal received a setback at the hands of BJP+JD(U) combine.
+The new coalition emerged leading in 199 out of 324 assembly constituencies, and it was widely believed that in the forthcoming election to the Bihar state assembly, the Lalu-Rabri rule would come to an end.
+The RJD had fought the election in an alliance with the Congress, but the coalition didn't work, making state leadership of Congress believe that the maligned image of Lalu Prasad after his name was drawn in the Fodder Scam had eroded his support base.
 Consequently, Congress decided to fight the 2000 assembly elections alone.